Table of Content

 We all hear banks and credit card issuers constantly reminding us to be careful when using debit cards and credit cards.
 However, the people who perpetrate such frauds are learning equally fast and they find innovative ways to defraud you.
 Quite often you realize that the debit for a transaction was not authorized by you at all, nor did you swipe the card.
 What do you do in such cases?

 There are two scenarios here.
 If the transaction has happened due to the lack of due diligence or fraud by some employee of the bank, your liability is zero.
 One way to prove such charges is to ensure that all online credit card transactions are only approved based on the OTP received on the mobile.
-That can be a good way to ward off such frauds.
+That can be a good way to ward off such fraud.

 In case you report the unauthorized transaction between 4-7 days from the actual transaction, your liability will be what the bank decides or the value of the transaction, whichever is lower.
 Anything above 7 days, the liability is decided by the bank.

 RBI has set limits to liability in case of different bank accounts.
-For example, your maximum liability in a zero-balance basic bank account is Rs5,000.
-The liability for such fraudulent usage can go as high as Rs10,000 in the cases of other bank accounts.
-In the case of larger value current accounts, liability can go up to Rs25,000.
+For example, your maximum liability in a zero-balance basic bank account is Rs 5,000.
+The liability for such fraudulent usage can go as high as Rs 10,000 in the cases of other bank accounts.
+In the case of larger value current accounts, liability can go up to Rs 25,000.

 When you report a fraudulent transaction to the bank immediately, the burden of proof falls on the bank.
 The bank is absolved only if it can prove that you were complicit in the fraudulent transaction.
 In case you find the bank unnecessarily delaying the resolution, you can approach the bank ombudsman.
 If you are not happy with the ombudsman ruling, you can reach out to the appellate authority within 30 days.
-Normally, funds will come back to you if it was genuinely outside your control.
+Usually, funds will come back to you if it was genuinely outside your control.

 IIFL Customer Care Number